Phoenix Sepsis EHR Implementation Notes

 There are six systemic vasoactive medications to consider:

-Vasoactive medications (dobutamine, dopamine, etc.) should only count if they are systemic.
-Ideally one would identify flowsheet or medication rows where the dose is documented every hour for each infusion.
+Vasoactive medications (dobutamine, dopamine, etc.) should only count if they are continuous and systemic.
+Ideally, one would identify flowsheet or medication rows where the dose (rate) is documented at least every hour for each infusion.
 In our dataset, epinephrine had some non-systemic medication administrations that needed to be excluded.
 Here are some non-systemic examples to exclude:

-The routes for administration of the vasoactive medications are at Example SQL code used for mapping routes when developing Phoenix can be found in the project GitHub archive specifically the files: med_route_mapping.sql and clean_up_routes.sql.
+Example SQL code used for mapping administration routes when developing Phoenix can be found in the project GitHub archive specifically the files: med_route_mapping.sql and clean_up_routes.sql.

 The overall metadata for vasoactives: